SCORPIA2004/STARS-Autologger/README.md

 <br>

 1. Download the latest version from <a href="https://chromedriver.chromium.org/downloads">here</a>
-2. Extract the "chromedriver.exe" and place it in the "dist" folder (replace the old one)
+2. Extract "chromedriver.exe" and place it in the "dist" folder (replace the old one)

 If there are any other problems, reach me at: mshayanalwaha@gmail.com